Connecting Constructive Notions of Ordinals in Homotopy Type Theory: Three Constructions of Types of Ordinals

 The third notion of ordinals that we consider is the one studied in the HoTT book~\cite{hott-book}.
 This is the notion which is closest to the classical definition of an ordinal as a set with a trichotomous, wellfounded, and transitive order, without a concrete representation.
 Requiring trichotomy leads to a notion that makes many constructions impossible in a setting where the law of excluded middle is not assumed.
 Therefore, when working constructively, it is better to replace the axiom of trichotomy by \emph{extensionality}.

-Concretely, an ordinal in the sense of \cite[Def 10.3.17]{hott-book} is a type \footnote{Note that \cite[Def 10.3.17]{hott-book} asks for $X$ to be a set, but this follows from the rest of the definition and we therefore drop this requirement; see also \cref{sec:bookords}.} $X$ together with a relation $\prec \, : X \to X \to \Prop$ which is \emph{extensional}, \emph{wellfounded}, and \emph{transitive}.
+Concretely, an ordinal in the sense of \cite[Def 10.3.17]{hott-book} is a type \footnote{Note that \cite[Def 10.3.17]{hott-book} asks for $X$ to be a set, but this follows from the rest of the definition and we therefore drop this requirement.} $X$ together with a relation $\prec \, : X \to X \to \Prop$ which is \emph{transitive}, \emph{extensional} (any two elements of $X$ with the same predecessors are equal), and \emph{wellfounded} (every element is accessible, where accessibility is the least relation such that $x$ is accessible if every predecessor of $x$ is accessible.) --- we will recall the precise definitions in \cref{sec:axiomaticapproach}.
 We write $\bookord$ for the type of ordinals in this sense.

-We will recall the precise definitions of the above notions in \cref{sec:axiomaticapproach}, but they are fairly standard.
-The relation $\prec$ being \emph{extensional} means that any two elements of $X$ with the same predecessors are equal.
-Further, $\prec$ is \emph{wellfounded} if every element is accessible, where accessibility is the least relation such that $x$ is accessible if every $y \prec x$ is accessible.
+Note the shift of universes that happens here: the type $\bookord_i$ of ordinals with $X : \UU_i$ is itself in $\UU_{i+1}$.
+We are mostly interested in $\bookord_0$, but note that $\bookord_0$ lives in $\UU_1$, while $\cnf$ and $\brouwer$ both live in $\UU_0$.